-SOC 209: Methods of Sociological Research-II
+SOC 109: Methods of Sociological Research-II

 This practice-oriented course introduces students to those aspects of quantitative methods that they are most likely to use and encounter as sociologists.
 The course involves two lecture classes and a two-hour practicum each week (where attendance is mandatory).
 The practicum will include exercises and an introduction to commonly used statistical software (such as MS-Excel, and Stata or R).

-The emphasis is always on practical application and appreciation for the underlying logic and rationale.
+The emphasis in this course on practical application and appreciation for the underlying logic and rationale will enable students to rely on such an approach.
 The core themes are description, presentation and argumentation in statistical/quantitative contexts.
+Students will be trained in the use of these methods.

+Unit-1.
+Introduction: Qualitative/Quantitative, Analytical/Descriptive

+- (a) Questioning dichotomies - (b) The emergence of statistics as a major 20th century discipline

+Unit-2.
+Statistical Description:

-- 1. Introduction: Qualitative/Quantitative, Analytical/Descriptive - a) Questioning dichotomies - b) The emergence of statistics as a major 20th century discipline - 2.
-Statistical Description: - a) The 'distribution' as the core concept of statistics - b) Data reduction - c) Averages for central tendency and dispersion - 3.
-Presentation of Statistical Data: - a) Statistical tables: Reading, interpretation & design - b) Graphical presentation: 'Data-ink' and 'Chart-junk' - 4.
-Statistical Analysis & Argument: - a) Comparisons: How to make and evaluate them. - b) Relationships: Association, correlation, analysis of variance. - c) Regression Models and their rationale (OLS, Multivariate, Logistic) - d) Statistical Inference, Tests of Significance - 5.
-Sampling and Survey Research - a) The logic of sampling - b) Sample Survey Research: History and significance in sociology; - c) Sample selection & survey design
+- (a) The 'distribution' as the core concept of statistics - (b) Data reduction - (c) Averages for central tendency and dispersion

+Unit-3.
+Presentation of Statistical Data:

+- (a) Statistical tables: Reading, interpretation & design - (b) Graphical presentation: 'Data-ink' and 'Chart-junk'

+Unit-4.
+Statistical Analysis & Argument:

+- (a) Comparisons: How to make and evaluate them. - (b) Relationships: Association, correlation, analysis of variance. - (c) Regression Models and their rationale (OLS, Multivariate, Logistic) - (d) Statistical Inference, Tests of Significance

+Unit-5.
+Sampling and Survey Research

+- (a) The logic of sampling

+- (b) Sample Survey Research: History and significance in sociology;

+- (c) Sample selection & survey design

-6. Data Base on Indian Society:
+Unit-6.
+Data Base on Indian Society:

-- a) Handling Aggregate Data;; Issues in inference, interpretation and comparison. - b) Census, NSSO, NFHS and other large data sets (eg: NCRB, AISHE etc).
+- (a) Handling Aggregate Data:; Issues in inference, interpretation and comparison. - (b) Census, NSSO, NFHS and other large data sets (eg: NCRB, AISHE etc).